 The anti-NMDAr antibody (ab), was first identified in 2007 by Dr. Josep Dalmau.
-It is now believed to be the most common type of autoimmune encephalitis.
+The incidence of NMDA anti-receptor antibody encephalitis (anti-NMDAR) is estimated at approximately 2-3 cases per million.
+It is the second most frequent autoimmune encephalitis, after disseminated acute encephalomyelitis.
 Some patients experience a prodromal phase when the disease is developing with symptoms of viral-like or flu-like illness that usually presents 1-2 weeks before the development of psychiatric symptoms.
 It is not known whether the symptoms are due to NMDAR dysfunction, the systemic immune response to autoimmune disease or secondary responses to a viral infection which later precipitate autoimmune disease as seen in herpes simplex virus (HSV).
 The diagnosis of anti-NMDAR encephalitis is confirmed by the detection of CSF antibodies against the GluN1 subunit of the NMDAR; serum testing is less reliable, with false negative results in up to 14% of cases.
 Therefore, it is important that both serum (blood) and CSF (spinal fluid) are tested as spinal fluid is 100% accurate to confirm the diagnosis.

 Anti-NMDAR encephalitis affects predominantly children and young adults (median age, 21 years), with a predominance of cases in females (4:1) that becomes less evident after the age of 45 years.
 Up to 58% of affected young female patients have an ovarian teratoma. in men and children, the association with tumors is less frequent.
 In patients older than 45 years, the clinical picture is similar to that of younger patients, but the outcome is less favorable.
 In this age group, 23% of patients had an underlying tumor (carcinomas instead of teratomas), and delays in diagnosis and treatment were more frequent than in younger patients.